turn-project/turn/README.md

 the end user to install the TURN package.

-For a Rails application, put the require line into the 'test/test_helper.rb' scipt.
+For a Rails application, put the require line into the 'test/test_helper.rb' script.
 Now your Rails tests will use TURN formatting.

 ## REQUIREMENTS: